Chocolate Peanut Butter Ritz Cookies

 Tips for Melting and Dipping Chocolate

-I use a 50/50 combination of chocolate almond bark and my favorite semisweet chocolate chips.
-The almond bark allows for a harder set-up of the chocolate layer, that doesn’t get melty when sitting out on a treats platter for hours.
-And my favorite chocolate chips give me that richer chocolate flavor that I love.
+- Use the right chocolate combination.
+Use a 50/50 combination of chocolate almond bark (affiliate link) and my favorite semisweet chocolate chips (affiliate link).
+The almond bark allows for a solid set, so the chocolate doesn’t get melty when sitting out on a treats platter for hours.
+And good quality chocolate chips give a richer chocolate flavor.

-I prefer to use a double boiler method for melting the chocolates because I’ve found it to be a more reliable way to ensure there’s no scorching.
-While I don’t own an actual double boiler, it’s easy to create one with a saucepan and heat-proof bowl.
-A microwave also works, just be sure to heat slowly and gently, and stir the chocolates often.
+- Use a double boiler method.
+I prefer to use a double boiler method for melting the chocolates – because it’s super reliable, ensures there’s no scorching.
+If you don’t own a double boiler, create one with a saucepan and heat-proof bowl.
+A microwave also works, just be sure to heat slowly and gently in intervals, stirring the chocolates often.

-If the chocolate becomes thick or difficult to work with, simply warm it up a bit more.
+- Rewarm, if necessary.
+If the chocolate becomes thick or difficult to work with, simply warm it up a bit more, and stir to incorporate.

 Variations for Chocolate Peanut Butter Ritz Cookies

-Add sea salt flakes.
-Mom’s Ritz peanut butter crackers recipe didn’t include a sprinkle of sea salt flakes over the top of the chocolate-dipped cookies.
-That’s something I started doing a number of years ago, after realizing how much our family likes that extra saltiness with our chocolate treats.
+Add sea salt flakes, my favorite!
+When I was growing up, Mom’s Ritz peanut butter crackers recipe didn’t include a sprinkle of sea salt flakes.
+That’s something I started doing many years ago, and now there’s no going back!

-I usually make half with sea salt flakes, half without.
-But I’m learning that the salted ones ALWAYS disappear first, no matter where we are.
-So I’m sure I’ll eventually only make them with salt!
+I usually leave a few cookies without the sea salt flakes, but the salted ones ALWAYS disappear first, no matter where we are.

 Here are my favorite sea salt flakes.
 The flakes are beautiful and tasty as a finishing touch to both sweet and savory dishes.

 Swap out the chocolate.
-Try dipping the Ritz cracker cookies in melted white chocolate or colored candy melts.
+Try dipping the Ritz cracker cookies in melted white chocolate almond bark or colored candy melts.

 Add sprinkles.
-Fun sprinkles are always a festive touch!
+Fun sprinkles are always a festive holiday touch!

 Beyond Christmas… These cookies really deserve to be enjoyed all year long.
 Think about them for special occasions.
 How about with little heart sprinkles for Valentine’s Day.
 Or with school colored melts or sprinkles for football tailgating or a graduation party.
 Or for a birthday treat, customized with a theme special to the birthday person!